vjousse/vim-for-humans-book/rst/en/examples.rst

 ---------------------------

-The traditional way to create a file is to type, in normal mode, :vimcmd:`:e myfile.txt` to open an empty buffer.
-Then, save your buffer using :vimcmd:`:w`.
+The traditional way to create a file is to type, in normal mode, ``:e myfile.txt`` to open an empty buffer.
+Then, save your buffer using ``:w``.
 Il will be saved as ``myfile.txt`` in the current directory.

 You can also use Lusty Explorer (cf. :ref:`seclusty`).
 To do so, launch it using ``,lr`` or ``,lf`` (supposing that your leader key is ``,``), type the name of the file you want to create and then press |ttctrl| and |tte| at the same time.
 You can then save as above.